patricksky006/movielist/README.md

 - Searching movies by title
 - Add movies to your favorite list
 - Manage your favorite list
+- View the more informations of a movie

 ### Searching
 Type the title of the movies in search bar

 ### Favorite List
 In index page, press the `+` button on the movie to keep it into favorite list.

-You can checkout the favorite list in `favorite.html` press `x` to remove it from favorite list
+You can checkout the favorite list in `favorite.html` and press `x` to remove it from favorite list.